Â

 What if I’m not sure yet?

-You do not need to be certain to begin.
+You do not need to be certain before you begin.

-Often it starts with something quieter than that.
-A small sense that what you have been doing is no longer working, and a curiosity about whether there might be another way.
+Often it starts with something much quieter than certainty: A small recognition, a sense that what you have been doing is no longer working, or a curiosity about whether there might be another way.

-If you feel that, even faintly, you are welcome here.
+If you feel that, even slightly, this is a place you can begin.